ReesMorrison/NetlifyBlogThemes/content/post/2021-04-08-silencedonne/SilenceDonne.md

 draft: no
 ---

 When a funeral concludes, the tolling of a church’s bells includes the community by sounding a single bell very slowly, with a gap between strikes.
-The &nbsp    slow &nbsp        silence &nbsp   hangs &nbsp  between &nbsp  somber &nbsp  rings ….
+The     slow         silence    hangs   between   somber   rings ….
 The final silence at the end dies achingly, like when the memorial for a fallen soldier closes with the solemnity of “Taps”.
 In Donne’s poem, the final three lines tell us that the quiet broken by the ringing bell links us to the end we all will share.
 The death of one is the death of all.
 The bell *tolls for thee.*

 <!--more-->